-To some cooks, fleur de sel is an overpriced and unnecessary ingredient marketed to the gullible and the pretentious; to others, it is the source of the uniquely clean and briny salinity sought after by lovers of fresh seafood.
+To some cooks, fleur de sel is an overpriced and unnecessary ingredient marketed to the gullible and the pretentious.
+To others, it is the source of the uniquely clean and briny salinity sought after by lovers of fresh seafood.
 It is widely considered to be among the very best finishing salts, which means that you should keep it on hand for sprinkling onto food just before serving.
-If you cannot find fleur de sel near you, there are still options that will provide much of the same benefits.
+If you cannot find fleur de sel near you, there are still options that will provide many of the same benefits.
 Consider the fleur de sel substitutes below.

 Kosher salt is the large-grained salt named for its role in drawing the blood out of meat to render it ceremonially clean, according to Jewish religious guidelines.
-The large grains of kosher salt keep it from dissolving as quickly as finer grained salts, which is also one of the benefits of fleur de sel.
-When it is sprinkled on food, fleur de sel crystals will remain on the surface and provide bursts of salt flavor along with a crunchy texture.
+The large grains of kosher salt keep it from dissolving as quickly as finer-grained salts, which is also one of the benefits of fleur de sel.
+When it is sprinkled on food, fleur de sel crystals will remain on the surface and provide bursts of salt flavor and a crunchy texture.
 Kosher salt is readily available and relatively inexpensive when compared to other coarse salts that are popular for finishing dishes.

 When using kosher salt to replace fleur de sel, use exactly the same amount that your recipe requires for fleur de sel.